Zumwalt Prairie: History

+In 1903, a post office was opened in the small unincorporated town of Zumwalt.
+The Zumwalt post office was closed in 1936.
+Today, Zumwalt is a ghost town.

+As of 2008, the prairie consists mostly of privately owned ranches and is used for summer grazing of cattle.
+In April 2013, the National Park Service designated approximately 4400 acres of The Nature Conservancy's site as a National Natural Landmark.

 Conservation

 The Nature Conservancy, a non-profit environmental conservation organization, owns and operates a 36000 acres nature preserve on the Zumwalt Prairie, and has undertaken several initiatives to understand and protect the biodiversity of the Zumwalt Prairie's ecosystems.
 These include biological inventories, ecological monitoring, and scientific research.
 The Conservancy has a conservation easement on the 5000 ha Lightning Creek Ranch.